Kinds of Phonetic Picture - Writings update: 12.1.06

 it's the same with 1-sound-letters: thus the number of necessary kinds

 of types is decreased).
-But the number of needed examples of types
+But the length of a text is farly smaller with a

 A keyboard with syllable keys would double the speed of typing, but it